Best Museums in Chicago

 • Shakyamuni Buddha seated in meditation (Dhyanamudra).
 Granite sculpture from the Chola period (c.
 855-1279).

 In addition to the art collections, the museum has a library, world archives, and several study rooms devoted to reading, photography, printmaking, and drawing.
-However, these areas are not open access, so you must reserve your tour through the admissions section of the Art Institute of Chicago.
+However, these areas are not open access, so you'll need to book your tour through the admissions section of the Art Institute of Chicago.

 • Location: 111 S. Michigan Avenue.

-• Price: the average price of general admission is 25 euros per person.
-Although I recommend a guided tour to learn first hand the details of the works of Goya, Picasso, Van Gogh and Monet.
-In the private option you have exclusive explanations for you and your group.
+• Price: the average price of general admission is 30 euros per person.
+You can buy tickets here to see first-hand the works of Goya, Picasso, Van Gogh or Monet.
+In the private guided tour option you have exclusive explanations of a guide for you and your group.

-Book your guided tour of the Art Institute of Chicago
+Book your tickets to the Art Institute of Chicago

-Another museum you can visit on your trip to Chicago is the creepy Museum of Medieval Torture.
-Here you will learn about the terrifying weapons used at the time along with the torture devices and representations of the most horrifying moments of this dark era.
+Another museum you can visit on your trip to Chicago is the chilling Museum of Medieval Torture.
+Here you will learn about the terrifying weapons used at the time along with torture devices and depictions of the most horrifying moments of this dark era.

 If you are not afraid to see with your own eyes the most horrible executions in history, you can go to this museum of more than 370 square meters, which has interactive exhibits, wax figures and even a ghost hunting experience that will make you spend a truly frightening day.
-For this experience you must download an app on your cell phone.
+For this experience you must download an application on your mobile.

-In addition, with the tickets that you can purchase through the Hellotickets website you have an audio guide that will give you more details of how and why all the torture artifacts contained in the different rooms of this museum were used.
+In addition, with the tickets you can buy through the Hellotickets website you have an audio guide that will give you more details of how and why all the torture artifacts contained in the various rooms of this museum were used.

-Book your tickets for the Medieval Torture Museum
+Book your tickets for the Museum of torture mediveal

 4. American Writers Museum

-If you are a fan of the novels of Mark Twain or Frederick Douglas, you can not miss this other museum in Chicago: the Museum of American Writers, where you will discover everything about the writings of the great writers of American literature.
+If you're a fan of the novels of Mark Twain or Frederick Douglas, you can't miss this other Chicago museum: the American Writers Museum, where you'll discover all about the writings of the greats of American literature.

 From interactive reading activities for children, themed rooms, unique exhibits of the most important authors, to immersive games to learn about the life and work of American writers of all time.
 All this awaits you in this unique museum where you can spend a very entertaining day learning about the literary genre.